Schwarze Kapelle: The von Stauffenberg bomb attempt and aftermath

 By the summer of 1944 unrest in the German military and diplomatic ranks was widespread.
 The Allied landing at Normandy in June and failed German response raised the specter of doom among the upper ranks even of German field marshals.
-The Schwarze Kapelle responded by organizing a deadly attempt on Hitler's life at his Wolf's Lair compound in East Prussia.
+The responded by organizing a deadly attempt on Hitler's life at his Wolf's Lair compound in East Prussia.
 Undertaken by an aristocratic member of a hereditarily military family, Colonel Claus von Stauffenberg, the July 20 Plot nearly succeeded.
 Although surrounded by fatalities from the bomb Hitler escaped with a concussion and various injuries.

 In the aftermath he was determined to get vengeance upon the plotters.
-The Gestapo rounded up the members of the Schwarze Kapelle and many, many more it believed were either implicated in or sympathetic to it; according to its records it put 7,000 of them to death.
+The Gestapo rounded up the members of the and many, many more it believed were either implicated in or sympathetic to it; according to its records it put 7,000 of them to death.
 Stauffenberg and three others were summarily shot that night.
-Most of the conspirators were put on trial in the Volksgerichtshof (People's Court) between August 1944 to February 1945.
+Most of the conspirators were put on trial in the between August 1944 to February 1945.
 Many were executed the day after their convictions by hanging from meat hooks at Plötzensee Prison.
 Architect of the 1943 bomb plot on Hitler's plane Fabian von Schlabrendorff only escaped death because an Allied bomb fell on the court as he was being led in, killing presiding officer Roland Freisler and destroying most of the court and investigation records.

-So widespread was the terror and prosecution that even some of the highest ranking generals of the German military who had not been direct members of the Schwarze Kapelle but merely knew of the coup attempt in advance through them and supported it - such as Field Marshalls Erwin Rommel and Gunther von Kluge - were swept to their deaths.
-Von Kluge, Supreme Commander of German forces in the West, was deposed by Hitler on August 16, 1944, a day after he was suspected of seeking a surrender to the Allies, and took cyanide en route to Berlin to avoid hanging via the People's Court; Rommel, hero of the Desert Campaign, architect of Atlantic Wall, and the popular choice to replace Hitler, was forced to take cyanide by him to prevent retributions being taken against his family.
+So widespread was the terror and prosecution that even some of the highest ranking generals of the German military who had not been direct members of the but merely knew of the coup attempt in advance through them and supported it – such as Field Marshalls Erwin Rommel and Gunther von Kluge – were swept to their deaths.
+Von Kluge, Supreme Commander of German forces in the West, was deposed by Hitler on 16 August 1944, a day after he was suspected of seeking a surrender to the Allies, and took cyanide en route to Berlin to avoid hanging via the People's Court; Rommel, hero of the Desert Campaign, architect of Atlantic Wall, and the popular choice to replace Hitler, was forced to take cyanide by him to prevent retributions being taken against his family.

-Admiral Canaris and his deputy, Hans Oster, the top two figures in German military intelligence, were not tried until February 1945, and not executed until April 9, 1945, when Germany's defeat was already certain.
+Admiral Canaris and his deputy, Hans Oster, the top two figures in German military intelligence, were not tried until February 1945, and not executed until 9 April 1945, when Germany's defeat was already certain.
 Their deaths were particularly grisly, by slow strangulation.